Joe Kehoskie: Media appearances

 Since the late 1990s, Kehoskie has been quoted frequently in the media on baseball-related topics, including Cuban defectors, baseball in Cuba, and the use of PEDs in Latin America.

 In 2000, Kehoskie accurately predicted a record $30 million contract for Cuban pitcher José Contreras more than two and a half years before Contreras left Cuba.

 In 2008, Kehoskie told author Michael Lewis, "There’s at least half a billion dollars of baseball players in Cuba right now and probably a lot more."
 By the end of 2014, approximately 30 subsequent Cuban defectors had signed MLB contracts totaling just under $500 million.

 In 2009, Kehoskie said Cuban defector Aroldis Chapman "might have more upside than any pitcher on the planet" but would struggle to become an MLB starting pitcher.
 After signing with the Cincinnati Reds for over $30 million, Chapman was moved to the bullpen before he had started a single game in the major leagues.

 Print and online

 Kehoskie has been quoted several hundred times in print and online media outlets including the New York Times, Los Angeles Times, Washington Post, Miami Herald, ESPN.com, and Vanity Fair.
 He has also been quoted in more than a half-dozen books.

 Radio and podcasts

 Kehoskie has been interviewed on the radio by, among others, Cindy Brunson on ESPN Radio, Adam Schein on WFAN, George Stroumboulopoulos on CBC Radio, Greg Allen on NPR's All Things Considered, and John Hockenberry on WNYC's The Takeaway.

 Television

 Kehoskie was featured in a 2001 episode of ESPN's Outside the Lines series and has made many other national and international TV appearances:

 Personal life

-Kehoskie has lived in central New York; Miami, Florida; and Mérida, Yucatán, México.
+Kehoskie has lived in central New York; Miami, Florida; and Mérida, Yucatán, Mexico.